 You can find a copy of the drug intake questions on our website, here.

 Similar questions for measuring your alcohol intake can be found here.

 What support is available?

 LGBT Foundation provides a number of supportive services, including substance misuse groups.
 All groups are friendly, non-judgemental and welcome new faces.
-Some of the groups available include:
+Check them out here.